gonzal0lguin/gonzal0lguin.github.io/_posts/2023-12-26-RGB-2d-mapping.md

 The fundamental part of map generation involves performing a perspective transformation from the camera to a top-down view; the so-called bird's eye transformation.
 It is important to mention that the correct functioning of the perspective shift is subject to the assumption that the floor is flat and does not have considerable variations.
 This is reasonable since in the simulated world there are no bumps or changes in height.

-To obtain the transformation matrix, a square of $1[m^2]$ is placed on the ground 4 meters in front of the robot, as shown in Figure (4a).
+To obtain the transformation matrix, a square of $1[m^2]$ is placed on the ground 4 meters in front of the robot, as shown in the figure below.
 Using an OpenCV Harris detector, the coordinates of the 4 corners are obtained, which can be used to obtain the transformation through getPerspectiveTransform.
 Then, the result is applied to the original image, changing the dimensions from (640x480) to (480x480).
-Figure (4b) shows the image with the transformed perspective.
+The figure on the left shows the image with the transformed perspective.

 Calibration image            |      Transformed perspective        |
 :-------------------------:|:-------------------------:|
 ![](/assets/img/posts/2d-mapping/perspective_calibration.png)  |  ![](/assets/img/posts/2d-mapping/warpedcalibration.png)

 Using the known size of the calibration square and the new dimensions of the image, a resolution of 80 pixels per meter is calculated.
 This indicates that the field of view of the camera after the transformation is from $6[m^2]$ at a distance of $3.25[m]$ from the center of the robot (base_link).
-Figure (5) presents the calibration, including the origin of the robot and the actual dimensions.
+The following figure presents the calibration, including the origin of the robot and the actual dimensions.

 |           Perspective from the `base_link`            |
 :-------------------------:|